Tawny eagle: Interspecific predatory relationship

-Opportunistically, the tawny eagle will sometimes prey upon smaller birds of prey but this is fairly infrequent and the capture of raptorial birds has thus far been seldom reported.
+Opportunistically, the tawny eagle may prey upon smaller birds of prey but this is fairly infrequent and the capture of raptorial birds has thus far been seldom reported.
 A hungry or food-gathering male tawny eagle may infrequently plunder the nests of other raptorial birds.
-Incautious, injured or distracted birds of prey may too be vulnerable to being killed as well.Engel, J. I. (2011).
-Possible predation of a Pygmy Falcon by a Tawny Eagle in Namibia.
-Biodiversity Observations, 34-35.
+Incautious, injured or distracted birds of prey may too be vulnerable to being killed as well.
 Diurnal birds of prey known to be preyed upon by tawny eagle in Africa have included black-winged kites, hooded vultures, pale chanting goshawks (Melierax canorus) and African pygmy falcons (Polihierax semitorquatus).
 In India, the tawny eagle has been known to prey upon western marsh harriers (Circus aeruginosus), shikras (Accipiter badius) and white-eyed buzzards (Butastur teesa).
 Owls are apparently fairly vulnerable to tawny eagle predation.
 Species that they have been known to prey on are barn owls (Tyto alba), spotted eagle-owls (Bubo africanus), little owls (Athene noctua), pearl-spotted owlets (Glaucidium perlatum) and marsh owls (Asio capensis).
 The fresh remains of a secretarybird were found in one tawny eagle nest in Africa but, if the eagles killed the bird rather than scavenged it, this would need confirmation.
 The tawny eagle, despite being an eagle of intermediate size, does not seem to be subject to natural predators in adulthood as far as is known and can be said to fulfill the role of an apex predator.
-Nests and young tawny eagle are commonly vulnerable to assorted natural predators but these are little known.
+Nestling tawny eaglets and young tawny eagles are commonly vulnerable to assorted natural predators but these are little known.
 A partial list of probable nest predators are likely corvids, snakes and carnivores capable of climbing.
 One confirmed predator of nestling tawny eagles is the honey badger (Mellivora capensis).